esphome/esphome-docs/components/sensor/sdm_meter.rst

 over RS485 wiring.
 You will need an RS485 to UART converter for communication.
 You must therefore have a ``uart:`` entry in your configuration with both the TX and RX pins set to some pins on your board and the baud rate set to 9600bps.
 !
 For the SDM230M, SDM120M Energy Monitor the default factory baud rate is 2400bps.
-You either need to change the code to 2400bps for these models or change the settings on your Energy Meter For more information search for your model: https://www.eastroneurope.com/products/category/din-rail-mounted-metering .
+You either need to change the code to 2400bps for these models or change the settings on your Energy Meter For more information search for your model: (`eastron's website <https://www.eastroneurope.com/products/category/din-rail-mounted-metering>`__).

 .. code-block:: yaml